fedspendingtransparency/usaspending-api/usaspending_api/agencies/README.md

 ## Armed Forces

-There are currently four toptier agencies that get rolled up into 097 Department of Defense for reporting purposes:
+There are currently three toptier agencies that get rolled up into 097 Department of Defense for reporting purposes:

 * 017 Department of the Navy